 St Agatha's Catholic school has a rich tradition that began with the Good Samaritan Sisters at the Parish School of St Joachim's in Yarra Road, Thornleigh in 1928.
-In 1954, the school moved to its present site in Trebor Road, Pennant Hills.
-It is mainly a three stream school and one of the largest primary school in the Broken Bay Diocese.
-Children from St Agatha's generally go on to attend high school in Catholic secondary schools in and around the Pennant Hills area.
+In 1954 the school moved to its present site in Trebor Road, Pennant Hills.
+It is mainly a three stream school and one of the largest primary schools in the Broken Bay Diocese.
+Children from St Agatha's generally go on to attend high schools in various independent and systemic Catholic secondary schools in and around the Pennant Hills area.
 Today, the school still enjoys a strong connection with the Sisters through Sister Pat who spends two days each week visiting classes and helping the teachers and students.